hcallen/python-xmatters/docs/user-guide.rst

 .. note::

     Object specific endpoints can be accessed from the respective object.
-Refer to :ref:`api:xMatters API Objects` for methods to access an object endpoint.
+Refer to :ref:`api:API Objects` for methods to access an object endpoint.